Fundamental trade-off relation in probabilistic entanglement generation: Dynamical Consequences of the Trade-off Relation

-In the following, we investigate the conditions under which a \emph{maximally} entangled state can be achieved.
-Furthermore, owing to the probabilistic nature of the control qubit measurement, we mention that the corresponding probability must be taken care.
-It turns out that in the future where a $\widetilde{\rho}_{AB}^{-}$ appears, we will \emph{always} obtain a maximally entangled state regardless of the time at which a measurement is performed, as long as the following condition holds.
-That is $\mathcal{R}^2=1$, where $\mathcal{R}$ is the ratio between $\chi_M^A$ and $\chi_N^B$, thus $\mathcal{R}=\chi_M^A/\chi_N^B$.
-In cases where the above-mentioned condition is satisfied, the joint system behaves in the following way,
+In the following, we investigate the more general conditions under which a \emph{maximally} entangled state can be achieved with our protocol.
+With an explicit calculation performed the expressions of a reduced state can be readily determined.
+Remarkably, we find that there exists a condition under which the post-selected state $\widetilde{\rho}_{AB}^{-}$ is \emph{always} a maximally entangled state.
+This result holds true regardless of the specific time $t$ at which the measurement is performed, making the outcome particularly robust.
+Let us define the parameter $\mathcal{R}$ to be the ratio between the coefficients $c_{M,A}^X$ and $c_{N,B}^X$, thus $\mathcal{R}=c_{M,A}^X/c_{N,B}^X$.
+The condition for achieving maximally entangled state is that $\mathcal{R}^2=1$.
+In the cases where this condition is satisfied, the joint system behaves in the following specific way:

-Here $s=0$ or $1$, with $\mathcal{G}$ being a function of three parameters $\chi_M^A$, $\omega_z$, $t$, and its explicit expression is
+Here $s=0$ or $1$, with $\mathcal{G}$ being a function of three parameters $c_{M,A}^X$, $\omega_z$, $t$, and its explicit expression is